Improving Feature-based Visual Localization by Geometry-Aided Matching: Related Work

 \textbf{Feature-based Localization.} Feature-based visual localization mainly relies on feature matching between a query image and an offline reconstructed map to get 2D-3D correspondences.
-In the past, many methods \cite{sattler2012improving, svarm2016city, liu2017efficient, li2010location, zeisl2015camera, sattler2015hyperpoints, sattler2011fast} performs direct matching between local features in a query image and the 3D points in an SfM model.
-As the feature set in the database is typically very large, many previous works aim to improve efficiency. \cite{sattler2011fast} uses a large vocabulary to quantize the local features and prefers to match the features with lower cost in priority. \cite{li2010location} compresses the 3D model and ranks the 3D points according to the chances they might be seen.
-Direct matching may produce many false correspondences, some methods \cite{liu2017efficient, sattler2015hyperpoints, sattler2012improving} use the constrain of co-visibility to obtain positive matches.
-To cope with large-scale scenarios, some methods adopt a hierarchical paradigm.
-Image global features \cite{arandjelovic2016netvlad, torii201524} are firstly extracted to perform image retrieval to find the similar images in the database and then match the query features with the points visible in the retrieved images.
-These methods are more robust if a superior image retrieval method \cite{arandjelovic2016netvlad} is provided, and easy to integrate with some location prior.
-Apart from the low-level local features, some approaches \cite{knopp2010avoiding, naseer2017semantics, toft2018semantic} also use the high-level semantic information to improve the robustness against seasonal changes or extreme illumination changes.
-Recently, some methods get 2D-3D correspondences by performing 2D-2D feature matching between a query image with multiple retrieved database images, which is time-consuming and required large storage to store all local features.
-Different from these methods, our method directly matches the 2D query features with the 3D points, each 3D point may store only one descriptor.
+In the past, many methods \cite{sattler2012improving, svarm2016city, liu2017efficient, li2010location, zeisl2015camera, sattler2015hyperpoints, sattler2011fast} adopt direct matching manner, which directly performs 2D-3D feature matching between the query image and the whole SfM model.
+These works mainly focus on matching efficiency.
+Active Search \cite{sattler2012improving} uses the local co-occurrence of feature points and combines 2D-to-3D and 3D-to-2D feature matching to achieve excellent registration performance.
+In addition, some methods \cite{liu2017efficient, sattler2015hyperpoints, sattler2012improving} utilize the constraint of co-visibility to filter out incorrect matches or obtain more correct matches.
+To handle large-scale scenarios, some methods adopt a hierarchical paradigm.
+Initially, global features \cite{arandjelovic2016netvlad, torii201524} of images are extracted to perform image retrieval in order to locate similar images in the database.
+Then, local features are merely matched against these retrieved database images, which effectively reduces the search space of local features.
+Such methods can be easily combined with some advanced image retrieval or place recognition methods \cite{arandjelovic2016netvlad, wang2022hybrid, tian2021uav, wu2014second}.
+Recently, some methods\cite{sarlin2019coarse, sarlin2020superglue, sun2021loftr} get 2D-3D correspondences by performing multiple times 2D-2D feature matching, which is not only time-consuming but required large storage to store all local features.
+Different from these methods, our method directly matches the 2D query features with the 3D points, and each 3D point may correspond to only one descriptor.
+Some methods \cite{naseer2017semantics, toft2018semantic} also utilize high-level semantic information for visual localization, which shows good robustness to seasonal changes or illumination variations.